 In the diagram above, the earth dam is shown as a dark green shaded strip.
 Typically, an earth dam is comprised of a clay central core supported by embankment fill.
 The clay prevents seepage through the dam and extends down in a trench to prevent seepage under the dam.
 It is possible that the material for construction could be sourced from the flood plain although a full ground investigation will be needed to confirm this.
 If suitable earthworks materials are found, there are significant benefits:

-- Using site-won material avoids the need to import large tonnages of earth and clay in road vehicles.
-There would be no impact on local traffic and no dirt on Witney's roads. - The cost of an embankment solution would be significantly less than the alternative highly engineered 10-span viaduct solution. - The capacity of the flood plain is increased by the volume of excavated material used to build the dam.
+• Using site-won material avoids the need to import large tonnages of earth and clay in road vehicles.
+There would be no impact on local traffic and no dirt on Witney's roads.